pingcap/tidb/docs/design/2020-08-04-global-index.md

 **Pros:** Easy to implement partition operators such as drop partition.

-**Cons:** Since `partitionID` is unknown when building query, it need scan all partitions of a table when handling point-get or index scan.
-Also, we need specific check when insert a row into table to keep index unique.
+**Cons:** Since `partitionID` is unknown when building a query, it needs to scan all partitions of a table when handling point-get or index scan.
+Also, we need special checks when inserting a row into a table to keep the index unique.
 It likes another implement of local index but not global index, So we reject it.

 #### Detail of value layout

-Now, in TiDB, we have 6 index value layouts, and use 3 different function to decode it.
+Now, in TiDB, we have 6 kinds of index value layout and use 3 different functions to decode it.
 This not only makes it hard to add new features for index (we should add at least two layouts and one function), but also makes the code and comments less readable and confusing (`index.Create` has an extreme long comment, and is still getting longer).

-Here is the new description of index value layout, which fully compatible with current version, but easy to understand and extent. (`PartitionID` has been added at `Global Index Segment` )
+Here is the new description of the index value layout, which is fully compatible with the current version, but easier to understand and extend. (`PartitionID` has been added at `Global Index Segment` )

 ```
 // Value layout: